 It’s a three step process: Become aware of our bias.
 Develop concern about our bias’s consequences.
 And finally, learn to replace biased automatic responses with those that more closely match our beliefs.

 Here’s how to do it: First, if you don’t believe that you are racist, go take the IAT test.
 The IAT has its critics, but researchers continue to use it as a definitive test of implicit bias.
 Now that you have some idea of how racist you are, you are aware.
-Overwhelmingly, studies emphasize the need to place ourselves among people of other races.
 Hopefully, if you are reading this, you are already concerned.

 Now, how do we replace those responses and reduce our bias?
 Science offers practical advice.